microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDomainNameReference.md

 ## Synopsis

-This cmdlet retrieves the objects that are referenced with a given domain name.
+Retrieves the objects that are referenced by a given domain name.

 ## Syntax